yqni13/artcreation-dv/README.md

 ### $\textsf{\color{teal}Database layer}$

 PostgreSQL is used as the relational database management system to store all necessary data.
-The free-tier plan from the Neon hosting service is sufficient for handling all data in this context (see Figure 8, basic findAll request).
+The free-tier plan from the Neon hosting service is sufficient for handling all data in this context (see Figure 8, basic findAll request).<br>Migrations are handled with the node package `node-pg-migrate` in the backend (see [help docs](/backend/src/db/migration.md)).
 <br><br>
 Image files for "gallery" and "news" elements are not stored in the database; only their paths are saved within the respective entries (see Figure 8, response).
 Additionally, file input from users (for "gallery" or "news" items) is processed (regarding format and size) and uploaded to a cloud object storage - in this case, an R2 Bucket from `Cloudflare`.
 <br><br>